The Mystery of Edwin Drood (musical): Concept

-Holmes, a singer-songwriter who recorded the Billboard No. 1 Hit, Escape (The Piña Colada Song) and wrote songs for the Platters, the Drifters, Wayne Newton, Dolly Parton, Barry Manilow, and Barbra Streisand, first became interested in writing a musical in 1983.
-After a nightclub appearance where he performed "story-songs" and shared humorous anecdotes, Holmes received a note from Gail Merrifield, director of play development at the New York Shakespeare Festival and Joseph Papp’s wife.
-She had seen Holmes' performance and wrote suggesting he write a full-length musical.
+Holmes, a singer-songwriter who recorded the Billboard No. 1 Hit, "Escape (The Piña Colada Song)" and wrote songs for the Platters, the Drifters, Wayne Newton, Dolly Parton, Barry Manilow, and Barbra Streisand, first became interested in writing a musical in 1983.
+After a nightclub appearance where he performed "story songs" and shared humorous anecdotes, Holmes received a note from Gail Merrifield, director of play development at the New York Shakespeare Festival and Joseph Papp's wife.
+She had seen Holmes' performance and suggested he write a full-length musical.

-Holmes conceived the show’s central premises drawing on his recollections of Dickens' novel and pantomime as a youth, and his later experiences with Victorian-style music hall performances.
-From the Dickens work, Holmes took the central plot and most of the featured characters.
-From pantomime, he retained the concept of the "Lead Boy,” always portrayed by a young female in male drag, that permitted him to write a love song sung by two sopranos.
-And pantomime inspired the most ground-breaking aspect of Drood: audience participation.
+Holmes conceived the show’s central premises by drawing on his recollections of Dickens' novel and pantomime as a youth, and his later experiences with Victorian-style music hall performances.
+From Dickens work, Holmes took the central plot and most of the featured characters.
+From pantomime, he retained the concept of the "Lead Boy,” always portrayed by a young female in male drag, which permitted him to write a love song sung by two sopranos.
+Pantomime also inspired the most ground-breaking aspect of Drood: audience participation.
 From music hall traditions, he created the lead character of "The Chairman,” a sort of Master of Ceremonies instigating stage action.

-Drood is an unusual musical because Holmes wrote the book, the music, the lyrics, and the full orchestrations.
-Although Holmes believed no Broadway creator had done this before, and the feat was frequently mentioned in reviews and press about the show, it was more common in the early days of musical theatre.
-Although songwriters, including Adolf Philipp, had been credited for the books to their musicals, none had also written their own orchestrations.
+Holmes wrote the book, the music, the lyrics, and the full orchestrations for Drood, an unusual accomplishment.
+While Holmes believed no Broadway creator had done this before, and the feat was frequently mentioned in reviews and press about the show, it was more common in the early days of musical theatre.
+Although songwriters, including Adolf Philipp, had been credited for the books of their musicals, none had also written their orchestrations.